jsforce/jsforce-website/src/documents/blog/posts/20150816-jsforce15-released.html.md

   url: https://github.com/stomita
 ---

-We recently released JSforce version 1.5. which includes several important updates.
+JSforce version 1.5 has been released which includes several important updates.
 The release of 1.5 had been planned to be just after the release of Summer '15, but delayed almost 2 months because I couldn't share the time to check all issues related to the release.
 Sorry for the delay to everyone who longly anticipated.